 Select one of the projects, read about it and invest.
 The minimum investment is 1 EUR.
 You can later track your investments on your dashboard page.

 Monethera taxes and fees

-The only fee investors pay on Monethera is the 5% fee if they wish to sell back their investment to Monethera before the loan term.
+The only fee investors pay on Monethera is the 5% fee (or 6%, depending on the project) if they wish to sell back their investment to Monethera before the loan term.